-We are particularly interested in analyses that make use of newly available data or demonstrate novel uses of existing data to answer emerging or long-standing questions of interest in the Foundation’s program areas, as well as analyses of new or under-utilized data.
-Proposals to conduct laboratory or field experiments, in-depth qualitative interviews, and ethnographies are also encouraged.
-Smaller projects might consist of exploratory fieldwork, a pilot study, or the analysis of existing data.
+We are particularly interested in analyses that make use of newly available data or demonstrate novel uses of existing data, to answer emerging or long-standing questions of interest in the foundation’s program areas and special initiatives.
+We also support original data collection.
+Proposals to conduct field experiments, in-depth qualitative interviews, and ethnographies are also encouraged.

 To apply, an eligible PI or co-PI must:

-- Submit a letter of inquiry through the portal (Note: No more than 4 pages, excluding references, describing the project, single-spaced, with standard 11 or 12-point font, and 1-inch margins) and an up-to-date abbreviated CV (max.
+- Submit all application materials, including the letter of inquiry (Note: max.
+4 pages, excluding references, single-spaced, with standard 11 or 12-point font, and 1-inch margins) and an up-to-date abbreviated CV (max.
 5 pages).